marijnh/Eloquent-JavaScript/11_async.md

 });
 ```

-(All binding names and strings have been translated from crow-language
+(All binding names and strings have been translated from crow language
 to English.)

 This style of programming is workable, but the indentation level